elraphty/PureNodePizzaApp/README.md

 - A user can check his current cart content via the carts get endpoint
 - A user can empty his cart via the carts delete endpoint
 - A user can place his pizza order via the order endpoint
+- A user can get information about the app from cli by typing man or help in the cli
+- A user can get register users from cli by typing list users command
+- A User can get more user info from the cli by typing more user info --userId command
+- A user can get orders from cli by typing list orders command
+- A User can get more order info from the cli by typing more order info --orderId command

 ## Available APIs
 <table>